okta/okta.github.io/_source/quickstart/php/generic-auth-code.md

 ---

 ## Redirecting to Authorization Endpoint
-First you need to generate a URL to the authorization endpoint for the Authorization Server and redirect the user
+First you need to generate a URL to the authorization endpoint for the Authorization Server and redirect the user.

 ```php
 <?php